quanteda/quanteda/cran-comments.md

 ## Submission notes

+NOTE: SUPERCEDES previous 0.99.20 submission, as I discovered a bug related to the case of a function, that for some reasons did not show up on previous tests.

+### Purpose

-Bug fixes and stability improvements to existing 0.99.12 CRAN version.
+- Bug fixes and stability improvements to existing 0.99.12 CRAN version.
+- To ensure compatibility with imminent **testthat** 2.0 package update.

 ## Test environments